 A Conscientious Objector’s Guide to the UN System (interactive) (2013)

 Find up to date information on CO issues from around the world via War Resisters International.

 Canadian policy on conscientious objection

 In the 1990s, CFSC, with Mennonite Central Committee Canada, pressed the Department of National Defence to put into place a process for Canadian military personnel who developed a conscientious objection to war.
 A policy and procedure was put into place in 2004, however it still does not include independent review of the application and does not meet the standards of international law.

 In the 2000s, CFSC began addressing youth and militarism issues, producing a popular brochure used by local groups involved in counter-recruitment.
 Our approach has been to encourage reflection and critical thinking for those considering such a choice.
 For copies of the brochure contact us.

 Conscientious objection to military taxation (“peace tax”)

-Canadian Yearly Meeting supports conscientious objection to military taxation as a personal witness of Friends and enables its employees to withhold war taxes on request.
+Canadian Friends support conscientious objection to military taxation as a personal witness and CFSC employees can withhold war taxes on request.
 Friends in Canada have a 200+ year history of refusing to pay taxes for war.